raft-tech/raft-tech.github.io/services-cloud-native.md

     text: Event driven architectures are made possible by using Kafka to pub/sub events between microservices.
 Our team also uses Kafka to prepare stream processing pipelines and KSQL to gather real time insights from the data.
   experience5:
     head: Infrastructure as Code (IaC)
-    text: Our team lives by the moto if it isn't in code, it doesnt exist.
-Using IaC allows our engineers to build K8s clusters in shorter time and ensure that the clusters are security configured from Day 1.
+    text: "Our team lives by the moto: if it isn't in code, it doesn't exist.
+Using IaC allows our engineers to build K8s clusters in shorter time and ensure that the clusters are securely configured from Day 1."
   experience6:
     head: Serverless
     text: From writing one-off functions in the cloud to running complex microservices on serverless platforms, our team ensures costs, application state, and security are all managed with a fair balance.